AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 ## Building the table

-There is nothing to do here.
-DynamoDB will handle the replication **and** keeping the duplicated items in sync.
-Deleting a comment is now just a case of deleting the item from the table.
-This is a huge win.
+**There is nothing to do here.
+DynamoDB will handle the replication _and_ keep the duplicated items in sync.** Deleting a comment is now just a case of deleting the item from the table.
+This is a huge win, reducing the risk of inconsistencies while lowering costs.

-## It works
+## It works!

 A simple UI was built on top of this model.
 Notice how the query is resolved using different indexes and keys depending on the query parameters.